escaroda/goya1746/README.md

 - Position the voltage regulator so that it can be laid flat on the PCB.
 Add a ground plane underneath it for better heat distribution.
 - Add jumper to select mid-pot wiring between Marshall and Fender styles.
 - Substitute all ceramic caps in favor of polypropylene film ones?
+- Consider adapting the PCB layout to fit more popular enclosures, such as 1590BB.
+- Would it be possible to rewire everything so that pots connected directly to the PCB?
+Estimate PCB size, production costs and a headache of acquiring the correct pots.

 ## License